aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/LeafbugArcher.md

 |2|3/8|

 ## Pre move logic
-The following logic always happen if all of the following conditions are met to summon a new enemy from the leafbug family:
+The following logic always happen at the start of the action if all of the following conditions are met to summon a new enemy from the leafbug family:

 - This enemy is the last `enemydata` left
 - [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.5